MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 	You may also need to change the following sections in that files including, **The number of nodes**, **The name of VM nodes**, **Service Name**, **Deployment Name**, **Role Name**, **Media Link Base**, **The password of the Notebook**.

-	>For the "Media Link Base", you must set *xxx* in **http://xxx.blob.core.windows.net/vhds/ipythonvm** to your correct storage account.
+	>For the "Media Link Base", you must set *<storage_account_name>* in **http://<storage_account_name>.blob.core.windows.net/vhds/ipythonvm** to your correct storage account.
 If you don't have any storage account under your subscription, you can just create one.
-Set the location to "East Asia" if you didn't change the default region in the **configSample.py** file.
+Replace <your_region> to your real region like "East Asia" or "East US".
 Now we set the number of nodes to 3, which means 1 controller and 2 engines.

 	>![Create Storage Account](images/create-storage-account.png)